Using drawing at work (even if your job has nothing to do with creativity)

-If I love drawing this much, why does it have no place in my work?
+If I use drawing to think and communicate in my own time - why does it have no place at work?

-In this article, I want to share a few concrete ways I use drawing in non-creative work.
-Nothing fancy.
+In this article I'll share four concrete ways to use drawing in non-creative work.
 No talent required.
+No artistic background needed.
 Just practical techniques that help ideas land, stick, and make sense.

 1. Presenting ideas: make structure visible